arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

   static long int start = millis();

   /* using this the code inside the if will run every PERIODIC_UPDATE_TIME ms
-     assuming the function is called repeteadly in the loop() function */
+     assuming the function is called repeatedly in the loop() function */

   if (millis() - start > PERIODIC_UPDATE_TIME) {
     start = millis();